ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 }
 ```

-After adding `/etc/nixos/home.nix`, you need to import this new configuration file in `/etc/nixos/flake.nix` to make it effective, use the following command to generate an example `/etc/nixos/flake.nix` in the current folder for reference:
+After adding `/etc/nixos/home.nix`, you need to import this new configuration file in `/etc/nixos/flake.nix` to make use of it, use the following command to generate an example in the current folder for reference:

 ```shell
 nix flake new example -t github:nix-community/home-manager#nixos